Long distance paths in the UK

 Is it a linear walk where you need to consider how you will get from the start and finish?

-Many of the National Parks put on additional bus services over the summer period to reduce the number of cars travelling in to the area, consider making use of these and reducing your carbon footprint.
+Many of the National Parks put on additional bus services over the summer period to reduce the number of cars travelling into the area, consider making use of these and reducing your carbon footprint.

 Clothing and equipment

 Consider also that you will need a rucksack big enough to carry your additional kit for staying over (depending how many nights you are doing).
-If this is your first long distance trail and you don’t want to carry all your kit, you can consider using one of the many baggage transfer services which exist.
+If this is your first long-distance trail and you don’t want to carry all your kit, you can consider using one of the many baggage transfer services which exist.
 They’re relatively inexpensive but do only cover the popular trails, but its worth searching them out if your concerned about carrying kit.

-Many well-known long distance trails are well signposted with disc markers and footpath signs, but don’t rely on these as they can often disappear on the less well used sections of even the most popular routes.
+Is the route you intend to walk going to be well sign posted?
+Many well-known long-distance trails are waymarked with disc markers and footpath signs, but don’t rely on these as they can often disappear on the less well-used sections of even the most popular routes!

 Are you going to need good navigational skills?
 Some long-distance trails which cross mountain passes are not clear to navigate in poor weather.
 If you want to brush up on your navigational skills, you can find some fantastic course providers and take a look at our free map reading guides.